WPST: History

 The station, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
-NB Broadcasting is controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
+NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 On March 22, 2018, it was announced that the station had been sold by Connoisseur Media to Townsquare Media (along with WNJE and WCHR) for a deal totaling $17.3 million.
 The acquisition was finalized on July 2, 2018.

 Signal note

 WPST is short-spaced to two other Class B stations: WXBK 94.7 The Block (licensed to serve Newark, New Jersey) and WDAC (licensed to serve Lancaster, Pennsylvania).
 They are also short spaced due to WJLK-FM on 94.3 in Asbury Park.

 WPST and WXBK operate on first adjacent channels (94.5 MHz and 94.7 MHz) and the distance between the stations' transmitters is 59 miles as determined by FCC rules.
 The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.

 WPST and WDAC operate on the same channel and the distance between the stations' transmitters is 76 miles as determined by FCC rules.
 The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.